mehenni-ui/Skin_Cancer_App/README.md

 # Skin_Cancer_App
-skin cancer app is a mobile application based on machine learning classifier, the app use ML model to classify 7 skin concer types. to use the app to get the result, you simply have to take a picture for your skin part where the signe is, and analayse the picture, then, you get the result the accuracy of the model is more then 90%
+skin cancer app is a mobile application based on Deep learning classifier, and CNN (Convolutional Neural Networks)  the app use DL model to classify 7 skin concer types. to use the app to get the result, you simply have to take a picture for your skin part where the signe is, and analayse the picture, then, you get the result the accuracy of the model is more then 90%

 ![skin1](https://github.com/mehenni-ui/Skin_Cancer_App/assets/77996421/92025552-0a41-4df7-9d1e-de11e7a72368)